bekce/bekce.github.io/_posts/2019-01-03-securing-mongodb-tls-auth-letsencrypt.md

 Now SSL and authentication is activated on your server and it is ready to go.
 Try connecting to your server via: `mongo --ssl -u admin -p password --authenticationDatabase "admin" my.example.com`.

+For other applications, you need to use a mongodb uri like this: `mongodb://admin:password@my.example.com:27017/db_name?ssl=true`, and supply `admin` as your authenticationDatabase setting seperately.

 PS: I've compiled this guide from the history of commands I've performed on a machine and I may have missed some commands in between.
 If there's any issue/error running these in order, please comment below, thanks.